15%

 For everyday tipping

-Use the calculator for a quick tip estimate, or switch to shared bill mode when splitting the check.
+Use the tip calculator for a quick estimate, or switch to the shared bill tip calculator when splitting the check.

-For many situations in the U.S., 15% to 20% is the core tipping range.
-The right number changes based on service quality, order size, difficulty, weather, and whether the service is percentage-based or better handled as a flat amount.
+A tip calculator is the fastest way to start, but the final answer still changes with service quality, order size, difficulty, weather, and whether the service is percentage-based or better handled as a flat amount.

 Common for lighter service, simpler jobs, or quick visits where tipping is expected but less intensive.